 A good risk management plan will:

-- Actions you need to take if an identified risk happens
+- provide actions you need to take if an identified risk happens.

 Nine things to consider when creating your risk management plan